Matador Docs

 Circuit Breaker

-Block all transactions if an emergency flag is set on a DAO contract or Oracle.
+Block all transactions if an emergency flag is set in the policy parameters.

 permission EmergencyStop -> 1.0.0 {